Simonwang5529/P8105_FinalProject/drug_consumption_analysis.md

 ![](drug_consumption_analysis_files/figure-gfm/unnamed-chunk-18-2.png)<!-- -->

+To examine if there was also a relationship between the country of residence and a user’s education, seven histograms were produced to examine the distribution of education status.

+Specifically, the UK has a distribution for education that is skewed toward the lower levels, meaning a person is more likely to have a university degree or above.
+Meanwhile, the education level in the U.S.A. is heavily concentrated in those who have some college or university experience but no degree.
+This is the education level that was identified as a possible population at risk due to its average OCEAN, impulsivity and sensation-seeking trait scores.

 ``` r
 data_education |> ggplot(aes(x = Education, fill = Education)) + geom_bar() +
   facet_wrap(~Country) + theme(axis.text.x = element_blank())
 ```

 ![](drug_consumption_analysis_files/figure-gfm/unnamed-chunk-19-1.png)<!-- -->

+# Model with Psychological Traits, Education, and Residence

 ``` r
 model_no_interaction_education_residence <- lm(log1p(user_consumption_level) ~ (Oscore * Cscore *